slembcke/slembcke.github.io/_posts/2020-12-13-DriftRenderer.md

 ## Why Another renderer?

 While I did consider using an off the shelf renderer such as [sokol_gfx.h](https://github.com/floooh/sokol) or [bgfx](https://github.com/bkaradzic/bgfx), I ultimately decided to write my own.
 I figured I didn't need anything fancy, and could keep it relatively simple.
-Also, I enjoy graphics programming, and new I could do it.
+Also, I enjoy graphics programming, and knew I could do it.

 So what do I need a renderer to do?